-If no staff have been subject to any disciplinary process or investigations since 1 January 2014, select ct "No", and you will proceed to the next section.
+If no staff have been subject to any disciplinary process or investigations since 1 January 2014, select "No", and you will proceed to the next section.

-o", a nd you will proceed to the next section.
-Yes No (go to section "J: Succession and Diversity")
+□ No (go to section "J: Succession and Diversity")

 I: Individual Staff Information

 Please complete a separate set of these "Individual Staff Information" questions for each owner or employee who was the subject of a disciplinary process, regulatory investigation, or investigation by an external organisation, during the period since 1 January 2014.